 • Treat the same way as flammable solids fires

-• Make sure you are standing at least 1m away from the flames to minimise the risk of electric shocks
+• Stand at least 1m away from the flames to minimise the risk of electric shocks

 They can arrange a free survey visit for you from a BAFE registered engineer.